Investigating How to Make Icy Roads Safer

 Hands on Science Investigation and Research Ideas

 The Icy Road Investigation is a terrific way for students to explore these concepts.
 This hands-on science experiment involves placing ice cubes in zippered plastic bags with sand and salt so students can observe the effects of those two substances on the melting ice.
-The activity uses simple materials that you can easily find around the home, and it’s great for cooperative learning teams or students working with a partner.
-This lesson includes includes teacher directions and a 3-page lab report for students to complete as they conduct the investigation.
+The activity uses simple materials that you can easily find around the home, so it can be conducted in the classroom or at home for remote learning.
+This lesson includes teacher directions, student directions, and a lab report for students to complete as they conduct the investigation.
+Both printable and Google Slides versions of the lab report are included with the activity.

 Icy Road Investigation Follow-up Activities